sk89q/homestage/README.md

 # HomeStage

-Let's say you a little home automation going on, like enjoying music and happen to own some stage lights, and you want to make it a 🔥 music room.
+Let's say you have a little home automation going on, like enjoying music and happen to own some stage lights, and you want to make it a 🔥 music room.

 WELCOME TO HOMESTAGE.